About

 There's a different vision out there for our future earth, for the way we relate to each other in all our gorgeousness... a vision that diverges away from doom and competition and individualism and scarcity and mistrust and cultures of exhaustion.
 Something that reflects the values I hold close, of courage, rest, optimism, and delight.

-The more space we hold to feel into that vision individually and collectively, the more action we can take towards it.
+The more space we hold to feel into that vision individually and collectively, to sense how that vision feels within our bodies, the more action we can take towards it.
 And that’s what embodied transformational coaching is all about: feeling and action.
+Being with what is here now, allowing ourselves to feel it, and acting from there.

-when we co-create what is not always easily-accessible within the systems we live in: invitation without expectation, belonging without contortion, and
+When we practice what is not always easeful within the systems we live in...

-One-to-one, I offer online embodied transformational coaching for people living in the UK and Europe, and workplace coaching for organisations based in the UK.
+I offer online one-to-one embodied transformational coaching for people living anywhere in the world, and workplace coaching for organisations.

-I also run regular online groups, to gather with people from all over the world, with just the right balance of structure and spontaneity, that move beyond small talk, so you can make meaningful connections without cringe or confusion.
+I also run regular embodiment workshops and online peer support groups, to gather with people from all over the world, with just the right balance of structure and spontaneity, that move beyond small talk, so you can make meaningful connections without cringe or confusion.

 I do it for:

-- the delight in supporting you to make the moves you've wanted to make forever.
+• the delight in supporting you to make the shifts you've wanted to make forever.

 I do it because embodied transformational coaching works.